emissary-ingress/emissary/user-guide/advanced-rate-limiting.md

 ### Bypassing a Global Rate Limit

 Sometimes, you may have an API that cannot handle as much load as others in your cluster.
 In this case, a global rate limit may not be enough to ensure this API is not overloaded with requests from a user.
 To protect this API, you will need to create a label that tells Ambassador Edge Stack to apply a stricter limit on requests.
-With the above global rate limit configuration rate limiting based off `remote_address`, you will need to add a request label to the services `Mapping`.
+With the above global rate limit configuration rate limiting based on `remote_address`, you will need to add a request label to the services `Mapping`.

 ```yaml
 apiVersion: getambassador.io/v1